naturenurtureelite/Legal-AI/README.md

 There is one abstractive gold standard summary corresponding to every document.

-The first column in Stats-IN-test.txt gives filename, second column gives no of words in original document, third column gives no of words in the expert written summary.
+The first column in test-data/Stats-IN-test.txt gives filename, second column gives no of words in original document, third column gives no of words in the expert written summary.

 ---------------------------------------------------------------------------------------------------------------------------------------------